ninoNinkovic/LiveStamps/README.md

 However, the stamp would still be "live" because a regex was supplied.

-A change to any of its values would still cause an auto update, allowing you to enter a static date if desired, instantly updating all existing stamps in a document automatically. **Changing the regex however, would abandon all the the previous stamps.
+A change to any of its values would still cause an auto update, allowing you to enter a static date if desired.
+Changing either value would instantly update all existing stamps in the document. **Changing the regex however, would abandon all the the previous stamps.
 Careful!**